 Milk nutrition composes all the essential amino acids, and therefore, it is recognised as high quality protein source.

 Milk is rich source of calcium; 100 g of fresh milk contains 119 mg.
-Calcium it provides ensures proper teeth development, acts on the functioning of the heart cells, nerves and muscles, encourages bone growth and plays a role in the prevention of osteoporosis, hypertension and, possibly, colorectal cancer and hypercholesterolemia.
+Calcium provides ensures proper teeth development, acts on the functioning of the heart cells, nerves and muscles, encourages bone growth and plays a role in the prevention of osteoporosis, hypertension and, possibly, colorectal cancer and hypercholesterolemia.

 It is a good source of B-complex vitamins such as riboflavin, vitamin-B12, magnesium and Zinc.